johnnygreco/hugs/README.md

-# Hunt for Ultra-diffuse Galaxies Pipeline
+# Hunt for Ultra-LSB Galaxies